commitdev/docs/README.md

-# epjourney
+# Commit Docs

-Everything related to the EP Journey.
+Everything related to the Commit Docs